PolicyHarbor/evidence-collectors/README.md

-# evidence-collectors
+# Evidence Collectors

-Evidence collectors for Tugboat Logic
+A collection of third-party evidence collectors for Tugboat Logic.